Gouldilocks/DataStructuresScripting/README.md

 Script used for quicker grading of data scructures students' projects

 ## Setup
+If you are not running on a mac or linux machine, figure it out with powershell or something.
+Windows is bad.
+Anyways:

 In "GitRepos.txt", you need to put clone links to each of the student's repositories, separated by newlines.
+An example of this format is in the repo

+In "InputFilePaths.txt", you need to put the command line arguments that are to be sent to the program in the order they are to be sent, separating each by newline.
 An example of this is in the repo

-In "InputFilePaths.txt", you need to put the command line arguments that are to be sent to the program in the order they are to be sent, separating each by newline.

 You must give permissions to the script to be run.
 Do so by cloning the repo, and then while in the cloned repository's directory, type:
 ```